There are a million and one ways to tackle HVAC marketing.

-- Today, 24 months later, Max is now getting an average of 125 leads per month for under $15 each and is earning roughly $18.38 profit for every $1 spent (after media budget and our agency fees)
+He was earning roughly $18.38 profit for every $1 spent (after media budget and our agency fees).

 Because of the success of his HVAC marketing plan, Max had to purchase more trucks and hire more people in order to keep up with demand.

 He’s excited to kick things up a notch moving forward, and we’ll be increasing his monthly media budget so that we can start investing in other marketing channels like Facebook ads, Instagram ads, and Google Display ads.